PhraseePhoundry/ga-jira-update-issue/README.md

-# ga-jira-update-issue
+# Jira Update
-GitHub Action to update Jira ticket
+Updates a Jira ticket with the auto-bumped service version number